 Dr. King’s legacy is primarily associated with his “I have a dream…” speech on the Washington Mall on August 28, 1963 which has produced many famous iconic photographs.

-This photo by NBC portrays the setting and magnitude of the crowd he addressed that day.
+This photo by NBC (Google Images) portrays the setting and magnitude of the crowd he addressed that day.